satya-arjunan/visocyteold/Utilities/Sphinx/config/quick-start.rst

-visocyte/simple.py, visocyte/vtk.py etc. You can also use either pvpython (for stand-alone or client/server execution), pvbatch (for non-interactive, distributed batch processing) or the python shell invoked from Tools|Python Shell using the Visocyte client to execute Python scripts.
+visocyte/simple.py, visocyte/vtk.py etc. You can also use either pvpython (for stand-alone or client/server execution), pvbatch (for non-interactive, distributed batch processing) or the python shell invoked from Tools|Python Shell using the ParaView client to execute Python scripts.
 You do not have to set PYTHONPATH when using these.

 This tutorial will be using the python integrated development environment IDLE.